Manually Create or Edit a Dive Log

 Set the Privacy of Your Log

-- Buddies Only: Buddies Only means that only yourself and your buddies will be able to see the dive log on your timeline and in the Logs tab of your profile.
-In addition, your dive log will be displayed on your buddies’ Following Pages, but never on Live or Featured.
+- Buddies Only: Your buddies will be able to see your dive logs displayed their Following Pages, but never on Live or Featured.

-- Private: Private logs are only visible to yourself when you are signed in to your Deepblu account.
+- Private: Private logs are only visible to yourself.

 Record Air Tank and Consumption Information